henrahmagix/stimulus_tests/README.md

 This gem provides a route in test environments by which you can render any HTML with an importmap entry point, and assert on it with the usual browser finders and actions.

+This supports the latest minor versions from Rails 6.1 to 8.0.
+See [Appraisals](/Appraisals).

 ## Installation
 Add this line to your application's Gemfile: